Indomet/indomet.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 Hello there!
 Welcome to my website.
-My name is Asim, and I am a first-year student studying Software Engineering and Management at the University of Gothenburg.
+My name is Asim, and I am a first-year student and studying Software Engineering and Management at the University of Gothenburg.
 I am passionate about effective communication and love connecting with people from different backgrounds.

 As a student, I am eager to gain practical experience in the field of programming.
 Computers have always fascinated me, and I spend a significant amount of my free time resolving various computer-related issues.
 I have a keen eye for detail and believe that paying attention to the little things leads to perfection.